 When a habit is formed, your brain goes into automatic mode and the food industry has been capitalizing on that for decades.
-So simply put, the food industry takes advantage of us being on this automated mode.
-We should be able to make our own choices, based on what makes us feel good and what doesn’t support our health.
+So simply put, the food industry takes advantage of us being in this automated mode.
+We should be able to make our own choices based on what makes us feel good and what doesn’t support our health.

-I remember when I was younger I hated eating in the morning.
-In fact, the thought of food when I woke up made me sick.
+I remember when I was younger, I hated eating in the morning.
+The thought of food when I woke up made me sick.
 But then I heard so often that breakfast is our most important meal that I started to believe it.
-Slowly I started to eat early breakfast.
-It became a habit, so much that I thought I’m not able to perform if I don’t have breakfast.
+Slowly I began to eat early breakfast.
+It became a habit that I thought I could not perform if I didn’t have breakfast.
 That was just in my mind, of course.
-Once I decided I want to fast and went back to my natural state of not needing food in the morning, my body just adapted.
+Once I decided I wanted to fast and went back to my natural state of not needing food in the morning, my body just adapted.

 Achieve food freedom

-Don’t blindly adopt everything new, but make your research, assess your habits and how they influence your health, ask questions and be open to receive answers.
+Don’t blindly adopt everything new, but do your research, assess your habits and how they influence your health, ask questions and be open to receiving answers.
 If you are not sure something will work for you, you will have to try.
 Give it some time and decide how much your health has improved and if the new lifestyle is worth it.

 We all deserve to feel vibrant and healthy, and that can be done, for most of us, by taking control of our own life and listening to our bodies.
-If you practice long enough, you will achieve what I call food freedom, which means that I am perfectly capable to see and even cook food that is bad for me without craving it.
+If you practice long enough, you will achieve what I call food freedom, which means that I am perfectly capable of seeing and even cooking food that is bad for me without craving it.